 This beautiful area has a large amount of silver-haired bats.
-This region is suited for most species of bats in Alaska, and the area has such a very supportive living environment for them to survive.
+This region is suited for most bat species in Alaska, and the site has a supportive living environment for them to survive.

-The Glacier Bay National Park is a great habitat for bats to live, as they find enough food here.
+The Glacier Bay National Park is an excellent habitat for bats, as they find enough food here.
 The area has a good climate for the bats to survive.
-There are several species of bats in Alaska, which occupy this ecological niche.
+There are several species of bats in Alaska that occupy this ecological niche.

 Wet Areas and Forests

 Bats in Alaska are found in wet areas, such as riversides and streams.
-Here there are aquatic-based insects which they eat such as mosquitoes and moths.
+There are aquatic-based insects that they eat, such as mosquitoes and moths.
 Bats can be seen along most wetlands at night.

 They not only live on the riversides but also in forested areas where there is enough food.
-Bats also live in the more garages and more occasionally identified as living in caves in the northern state reaches.
-Serine land of Alaska is Bats based area and leaves them for their hibernation.
+Bats also live in more garages and are occasionally identified as living in caves in the northern state.
+The serine land of Alaska is Bats based area and leaves them for their hibernation.

-Everywhere that bats exist there are droppings or scat from wildlife or pets.
+Where bats exist, there are droppings or scat from wildlife or pets.
 The bats urinate on the droppings bringing out a pungent smell of ammonia.

-Bats are commonly found in Alaska because they get their necessary diets from these animal droppings and they are able to get supplements of their daily food.
+Bats are commonly found in Alaska because they get their necessary diets from these animal droppings, and they can get supplements from their daily food.
 Large animals such as bears and moose can attract a lot of bats.

 During winter in Alaska, most bats migrate to give them a better chance of survival.
-If they do not migrte, they will hibernte.
-They hibernate in rock crevices and in loose tree bark.
+If they do not migrate, they will hibernate.
+They hibernate in rock crevices and loose tree bark.

 During winter, they live in forested areas to escape the harsh conditions.
-Bats in Alaska are rarely seen due to lack of their diet of insects during the long winter.
-Bats overwinter in caves, and they will also hibernate in mine shafts and buildings, particularly sheds and cabins not frequented by humans.
+Bats in Alaska are rarely seen due to a lack of food during the long winter.
+Bats overwinter in caves and hibernate in mine shafts and buildings, mainly shed and cabins not frequented by humans.

 Bats in these places are much favored during cold seasons, and in such cases, numbers gradually increase.

-In Alaska Farmers sometimes depend on bats as a biological insect control method.
+Farmers sometimes depend on bats as a biological insect control method in Alaska.
 The bats feed on insects like stalk borers, helping to control insect populations in farm areas.
-This also has the added bonus of reducing the effects of using insecticides.
+This also has the bonus of reducing the effects of using insecticides.

-These areas in Alaska are very supportive of an increasing number of bats, and that is why bats are commonly found in these places.
+These areas in Alaska support an increasing number of bats commonly found in these places.

 Interior, South-central and Southeast Alaska

-These are some areas in Alaska where there are roosting areas for bats.
-The area houses a large number of bats, and bats hibernate in these areas during winter.
-They create large colonies, where they give birth and raise their young ones.
-The area is commonly known as a habitat of different variety of bats species.
+There are some areas in Alaska where there are roosting areas for bats.
+The area houses many bats, and bats hibernate in these areas during winter.
+They create large colonies where they give birth and raise their young ones.
+The area is commonly known as a habitat of various bat species.

 How do we Know There are Bats in Alaska?